Retirement Living Hub

 • Senior Move Managers: Specifically trained to assist older adults with downsizing and relocation, senior move managers offer comprehensive services.
 They coordinate every aspect of the move, from sorting and packing to arranging for movers and setting up your new home.
 The National Association of Senior & Specialty Move Managers (NASMM) provides a directory of certified professionals.

 • Estate Sale Companies: If you have numerous valuable items to sell, an estate sale company can manage the entire process.
 They appraise items, market the sale, and handle transactions, providing a professional approach to selling off possessions.
+We used a local company for a smaller sale of some of our furniture.
 You can find reputable companies through referrals or online resources like Estate Sales News.

 • Appraisers: For particularly valuable items, like antiques, art, or jewelry, a professional appraiser provides an accurate valuation.
 This ensures you sell items for their worth or correctly account for them in estate planning or charitable donations.

 • Junk Removal Services: For items that cannot be sold, donated, or gifted, junk removal services efficiently clear out large quantities of unwanted belongings.
-This saves you significant time and physical effort.
+That “metric ton of stuff” didn’t just walk itself to the curb, so we certainly used one of these services!
+This saved us significant time and physical effort.

 These services offer practical solutions to various challenges you might face during downsizing, ensuring a smoother and less stressful transition.
 You gain peace of mind knowing that experienced professionals handle complex tasks.